osrf/icra2023_ros2_gz_tutorial/docker/README.md

 ## Build the image locally

 Skip this step if you already pulled the image from DockerHub.

+This builds the image from scratch.
+This gives you a working environment, but it does not contain some extra data that we included in the images on DockerHub intended to make parts of the tutorial possible without WiFi.

 If you have an NVIDIA graphics card, build using the NVIDIA Docker base image:
 ```